pwbh/ymlz/README.md

 ## Support

 If you find a bug please [submit new issue](https://github.com/pwbh/ymlz/issues/new) and I will try to address it in my free time.
-I do however want to not that this project is used in my bigger project, so any bugs I find, I fix them without reporting them as an issue, so some issues may just be fixed without need an issue opened.
+I do however want to not that this project is used in my bigger project, so any bugs I find, I fix without reporting them as an issue, so some issues that may have been reported have beeen fixed without me seeing it yet.

 ## License

 Apache License 2.0.
 Can be found under the [LICENSE](https://github.com/pwbh/ymlz/blob/master/LICENSE).